Effective Prayer for Healing

-At the Season of Our Joy Feast of Tabernacle in 2002, a young boy attended who was confined to a wheelchair.
+At the Season of Our Joy Feast of Tabernacles in 2002, a young boy attended who was confined to a wheelchair.
 Never-the-less, the boy was always happy and upbeat and made many friends.
 Toward the end of the festival, about 20 men got together as a group to ask prayer for the boy, but as we were gathering, one of the men asked “Is everyone prepared to pray”?
 Not knowing what he was really asking, we all looked at him with dumb looks on our faces while he opened his Bible to Matthew 5:21 –

 NKJ Matthew 5:21-24 " You have heard that it was said to those of old, 'You shall not murder, and whoever murders will be in danger of the judgment.'
 22 "But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment … 23 "Therefore if you bring your gift to the altar, and there remember that your brother has something against you, 24 "leave your gift there before the altar, and go your way.
 First be reconciled to your brother, and then come and offer your gift.

 What the man was trying to get across was that if we want our prayer to be heard, we need to do some housecleaning first.
 In the Matthew passage, Yeshua was indicating that we need to work out our problems with our neighbors before entering into prayer.
 Does that mean we have to resolve all our problems with everyone before we pray?
 Not necessarily.
 What He said is that if we are angry with a brother, but have no cause to be angry, then we should work that out first.
-We should go to that brother and attempt to work the issue that is causing the anger.
+We should go to that brother and attempt to resolve the issue that is causing the anger.

 NKJ 1 Peter 3:1 Wives, likewise, be submissive to your own husbands, that even if some do not obey the word, they, without a word, may be won by the conduct of their wives … 7 Husbands, likewise, dwell with them with understanding, giving honor to the wife, as to the weaker vessel, and as being heirs together of the grace of life, that your prayers may not be hindered.